 Sending donations to GoldPaid from Bridlington

 The process starts online.
 A Bridlington shop sends photos to GoldPaid on WhatsApp, then asks for a free prepaid Royal Mail Special Delivery label.
-The label is tracked and insured, and ordinarily delivers the next working day to GB mainland addresses.
+The label is tracked and signed for, and ordinarily delivers the next working day to GB mainland addresses.

 The nearest city with a specialist precious-metal buyer is Hull, about 29 miles from Bridlington and roughly 45 minutes by car.
 For a coastal town, that is a long round trip, and it takes a staff member off the shop floor for most of a day.